-When combined, these two metrics can be used to highlight opportunities for micro-optimisations where there is high search demand for a keyword you're already ranking in a quick-win position for.
+When combined, you can use these two metrics to highlight opportunities for micro-optimisations where there is high search demand for a keyword you're already ranking in a quick-win position for.

-Now, this article won't go into detail on how to optimise a page for organic search, but I will show you how to highlight these opportunities quickly and easily using a combination of GSC and Data Studio.
+Now, this article won't go into detail on how to optimise a page for organic search.
+Still, I will show you how to highlight these opportunities quickly and easily using a combination of GSC and Data Studio.

 That includes giving you a template to provide you with a head start.

 The end result will help you answer questions such as: